jbhopkins/bioxtasraw/docs/source/tutorial/s1_tricks.rst

 Here are some additional tricks that may make your life easier while using RAW:

 #.
-If you click on a scattering profile in the main plot, the corresponding manipulation
+If you click on a scattering profile in the Profiles plot, the corresponding Profiles
     list item will be highlighted.

 #.
 You can save the workspace by going to File->Save Workspace.
 This will save all